 - A Ketogenic Diet Extends Longevity and Healthspan in Adult Mice (Roberts, 2017)

-- NK cells link obesity-induced adipose stress to inflammation and insulin resistance (Wensveen, 2015)
+- NK cells link obesity-induced adipose stress to inflammation (Wensveen, 2015)

 - The “Big Bang” in obese fat: Events initiating obesity-induced adipose tissue inflammation (Wensveen, 2015)